-The Company also recently began several capital projects involving machinery and equipment and building improvements at its Ooltewah, Tennessee and Greeneville, Tennessee facilities that it estimates will cost in total approximately \$15,233 through the end of 2016.
-Approximately \$2,504 of these costs were incurred as of June 30, 2016.
+The Company also recently began several capital projects involving machinery and equipment and building improvements at its Ooltewah, Tennessee and Greeneville, Tennessee facilities that it estimates will cost in total approximately \$20,733.
+Approximately \$4,623 of these costs were incurred as of September 30, 2016, and the remainder of these costs are expected to be incurred in the last quarter of 2016 and during 2017.
+In addition, the Company intends to construct an administrative building at its Ooltewah, Tennessee facility.
+The current estimated costs of such project are approximately \$4,000, which are expected to be incurred during 2017.
+The timing and cost of the project are subject to change.